n1f1n/tooltastic/README.md

 # tooltastic
-Tooltastic is a backd00r like project.
+Tooltastic is a "client-server" like project.